tomschilling/spotify-annoy-id-mapping/README.md

 ## How it works

-1. Build your annoy index with `BuildIndex`
+1. Build your annoy index with `BuildAnnoyIndex`
 2. Give the `indexpath` to the created annoy index for nearest neighbor search
 2. How many search nodes do you want for `k` ( see [*Tradeoffs*](https://github.com/spotify/annoy#tradeoffs))
 3. Give a `n` for how many results you want to get back as closest items